Pteridium esculentum

-Pteridium esculentum, commonly known as bracken fern, Austral bracken or simply bracken, is a species of the bracken genus native to a number of countries in the Southern Hemisphere.
+Pteridium esculentum, commonly known as bracken fern, austral bracken or simply bracken, is a species of the bracken genus native to a number of countries in the Southern Hemisphere.
 Although it is now known to contain the carcinogen ptaquiloside, the rhizome of the plant was a staple in traditional Māori diets in New Zealand and was eaten by Indigenous Australians.

 Description

 Pteridium esculentum grows from creeping rhizomes, which are covered with reddish hair.
 From them arise single large roughly triangular fronds, which grow to 0.5–2 m tall.
 The fronds are stiff with a brown stripe.

 Taxonomy

 First described as Pteris esculenta by German botanist Georg Forster in 1786, it gained its current binomial name in 1908.
 Esculentum means edible.

 Distribution and habitat

 It is found in all states of Australia apart from the Northern Territory, as well as New Zealand, Norfolk Island, Malaysia, Polynesia, and New Caledonia.
 Within Victoria it is widespread and common to altitudes of 1000 m.
 In New South Wales, it occurs across central, eastern and southern parts of the state.
 It can also be weedy and invade disturbed areas.
 In Western Australia, it grows near the southern and western coastlines, as far north as Geraldton.
+In Queensland, it is found in many locations.